Carl Edwards: 2011: Second championship runner-up

 On March 6, 2011, Edwards won the Kobalt Tools 400 at Las Vegas, his only points win of 2011.
 On May 21, 2011, he won the NASCAR Sprint All-Star Race.
 On August 4, 2011, Edwards re-signed with Roush Fenway Racing to continue driving his No. 99 Ford Fusion.
 The deal was reportedly worth over $40 million, with Ford talking Edwards into sticking with Roush Fenway Racing for the rest of his career.
 It was rumored for many months that Edwards was to move to Joe Gibbs Racing to take over the No. 20 Toyota Camry then driven by Joey Logano.
 Joe Gibbs was rumored to have offered Edwards an $8 million deal a year with a $10 million signing bonus.

 For the rest of the season, Edwards raced with consistency and made the 2011 Chase field.
 After the Good Sam Club 500, he was in a tight points battle with Tony Stewart, but Stewart won the championship by holding off Edwards to win the 2011 Ford 400.
 They were tied in points, but Stewart won the tiebreaker, having five wins to Edwards' one.
-However, if the chase was not implemented in 2011, Carl Edwards would’ve ended up beating Jimmie Johnson and Kevin Harvick in the championship fight and would have locked up the championship a week early by finishing second at Phoenix.
-He would’ve been the first person to win the championship with only one win in the season since Matt Kenseth in 2003.
+However, if the chase was not implemented in 2011, Carl Edwards would've ended up beating Jimmie Johnson and Kevin Harvick in the championship fight and would have locked up the championship a week early by finishing second at Phoenix.
+He would've been the first person to win the championship with only one win in the season since Matt Kenseth in 2003.
 In the Nationwide Series, Edwards contested the full season once again, but was unable to compete for the Drivers' Championship.
-Due to a scheduling conflict, he was forced to miss the Bucyrus 200 while the Cup Series raced at Infineon.
+Due to a scheduling conflict, he was forced to miss the Bucyrus 200 while the Cup Series raced at Infineon (aka Sonoma Raceway).
 Edwards won a career high eight races (including the May Dover race, which ended similarly to the previous year's Gateway race, only Edwards did not touch Logano like he thought he did) and gave Jack Roush the Nationwide Series Owners' Championship.